 Aside from improving taste, these oils also have inherent potent antimicrobial and antioxidant properties.

 The most recommended are peppermint oil, but you can use orange, lemon, or cinnamon oil as well.

-If the infection is present, more benefit can be derived from using clove or tea tree oil.
+If the infection is present, more benefits can be derived from using clove or tea tree oil.
 Add two to three drops of your preferred essential oil per tablespoon of coconut oil.
 You can use oil pulling for tooth pain to alleviate the pain but we highly encourage our patients to visit us to treat the initial cause of the pain.

 4. Is Oil-Pulling Safe for Children?

 Oil-pulling is safe and effective even for children at a young age.

 Since the oil is just swished around the mouth and spit out after, there is no harm in trying it.